Rengrajan/deepread/README.md

 - **Inline answers** — cards appear right where you're reading, not in a sidebar
 - **Recursive drilling** — select text inside any answer to go deeper (depth 1 → 2 → 3)
+- **Save notes** — pin any answer with 📌 and revisit it anytime from your notes page
+- **Notes viewer** — browse, search, and export all your saved notes in one place
 - **PDF support** — paste any PDF URL into the popup to open it in DeepRead's reader
 - **Full page context** — the entire article is sent with every question, not just the selected words
 - **Streaming responses** — answers appear word by word as the model generates